Dental Implants FAQ at Austin Smile Center

 Diabetes is a disease that has a serious effect on bloodflow and healing.
 Diabetic patients often do not heal as well as other patients.
 If you are diabetic, but are well controlled, you may still be a good candidate for dental implants.

-Patients with gum disease (periodontitis).
 If your gums are infected, it makes sense that an implant placed in the gums can also become infected.
-There are a few patients that have excellent homecare and don't exhibit active gum infections.
+There are some periodontal patients that have excellent homecare and don't exhibit active gum infections.
 These are the patients we can treat with dental implants.
-Adequate antibiotics before and after the implant surgery is necessary.
 The great thing about dental implants is that once integrated, the dental implant is more resistant than natural teeth to any recurring gum disease.

 Smokers are also at risk to lose dental implants.
 Its a shame, because so many smokers suffer tooth loss due to their smoking.
 Smokers have a hard time healing in the mouth due to the nicotine in cigarettes.
 If you can cut back to a couple cigarettes a day, then we can probably replace your missing tooth with a dental implant.
-The substitution of the nicotine patch for your cigarettes will also help the implants heal.
+Treatment with the nicotine patch in lieu of smoking will also help the implants heal.
 Nicorette gum and vapor inhalers introduce nicotine to the implant site and do NOT help healing.

 video: how the different parts of an implant fit together